 Exposure to ozone is most likely unintended and due to environmental sources both indoor and outdoor.
 Indoor exposure is decreased in homes with central air, due to the decreased exchange of indoor and outdoor air and filtering performed by the air conditioning unit.
 Despite its decreased presence, ozone can react with numerous indoor chemicals such as those related to wood flooring, carpeting, and perfume to create potentially harmful compounds.

 One's outside environment is a major determinant of ozone exposure, potential toxicity, and overall cardiovascular and respiratory mortality.
 One large study of 95 communities in the United States found a statistically significant association between increases in ozone measured in parts per billion (ppb) and short-term mortality.
-This study illustrates the widespread national public heath concerns of ozone exposure.
+This study illustrates the widespread national public health concerns of ozone exposure.
 Countries outside of the United States, such as South Korea and Iceland, have also recognized the health impacts of ozone and the impact on public health.

 The exact level and duration of ozone exposure that creates toxicity are not yet known.
 Additionally, humans may have variable sensitivity to ozone exposure.
 One study found that pediatric asthmatics might be more sensitive to certain air pollutants such as ozone.
 Another suggested that exposure to ambient levels of ozone may be enough to initiate inflammatory cascades of the respiratory tract.
 Noting that, and the study involving 95 communities, it is plausible to say that ozone toxicity affects everyone to some degree and is dependent on multiple factors within and outside of our control.

 The exact risk of ozone toxicity is difficult to determine due to many factors.
 One large study suggested that a 10 ppb increase in ozone was associated with a 0.52% risk of non-injury-related daily mortality in that community the following week.
-Additionally, the same increase of environmental ozone may cause a 0.64% increase in mortality due to cardiovascular or respiratory causes.
+Additionally, the same increase in environmental ozone may cause a 0.64% increase in mortality due to cardiovascular or respiratory causes.

-Aside from the general ozone toxicity, it has the potential to be iatrogenic and work related.
+Aside from the general ozone toxicity, it has the potential to be iatrogenic and work-related.
 Despite that potential, little research and no case reports were found.

 Ozone is a potent oxidant that has the potential to be helpful or harmful like most other substances depending on the concentration, location, and duration of exposure.
 For example, ozone has shown to be beneficial in treating chronic limb ischemia and several kinds of skin infection.
 Conversely higher doses or more prolonged exposure to the skin will lead to progressive depletion of antioxidant content in the stratum corneum.